 - Horseback riding

-- Solo water sports, such as sailing or wind surfing.
+- Solo water sports such as sailing or sailboarding.

-People with epilepsy should discuss their sports goals with their doctor.
-Adequate planning and precautions can enable them to take part in a wide range of activities.
+Discuss your sports aspirations with your doctor.
+With adequate planning and precautions, you can take part in a wide range of activities.

 Water safety and epilepsy